EgorBurykin/entity_serializer/README.md

 You can specify sample with name "default" which is used when you have not provided sample or sample name during serialization.
 If you have not configured default sample special sample called 'all' will be used.
-It exposes every property of entity except ignored and exposes every relation as object or collection of objects containing only id property.
+It exposes every property of entity except ignored and exposes every relation as ID or collection of IDs.
 While configuring samples you should mind few things:
 * Entities which are not listed in configuration will be absent in result.
 In other words if you think why some related entity is absent in result you should probably just add target entity